jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 tools which encourage programming against rigidly specified formats.
 When a data consumer is allowed to be tightly coupled to a data format it will resist changes to the programs which produce data in that format.
-Working in enterprise I have often seen the release of dozens of components cancelled because of a single unit that failed to meet acceptance criteria.
+As an anecdote, working in enterprise I have often seen the release of dozens of components cancelled because of a single unit that failed to meet acceptance criteria.
 By insisting on exact data formats, subsystems become tightly coupled and the perfect environment is created for